arsoninstigator/snippetify/README.md

 - <b>step two:</b> open up any random web page and you select the text you want to highlight
 - <b>step three:</b> right click and select the "save snippet" option that shows up
 - <b>step four:</b> navigate to the top right corner of your browser and open up the 'extensions' popup
-- <b>step five:</b> click on the snippetify browser extension to show the extension popup with the list of snippets you've highlighted on the web
+- <b>step five:</b> click on the snippetify browser extension to show the extension popup
+- <b>step six:</b> you can now see the list of text snippets you've ever highlighted on the web

 ## data policy
 there's absolutely no need for the following: